Darrenbydesign/VS-Sass-Projects/nVision UI Standards.md

 [Provide Blueprint loading example here]

 Blueprint loading should not be used for asynchronous updates in the application.
-Blueprints are a more visually appleaing way to show that everything on a page needs to load.
-Showing our spinner animation in multiple compnonents on a page or raw code variables would not be very a good experience to users and violates our principle of aesthetics.
+Blueprints are a more visually appealing way to show that everything on a page needs to load.
+Showing our spinner animation in multiple components on a page or raw code variables would not be very a good experience to users and violates our principle of aesthetics.

-Blueprints are to be used when data will take longer than roughly 300ms to retrieve.
+Blueprints are to be used when data will take longer than roughly `300ms` to retrieve.
 If the data takes less than 300ms its best to just show the data.
-If it takes more 300ms then the data should transition in smoothly and fade-in as the blueprint fades out.
+If it takes more `300ms` then the data should transition in smoothly and fade-in as the blueprint fades out.

 If a component doesn't display until it already contains data then a blueprint is not needed just display the data.

-__Blueprints aesthetic__
+__Blueprint Aesthetic__

 [provide an example of Blueprint placeholder content here]

-**Blueprint design should be the following:**
+A blueprint design aesthetic should behave in the following manner

 + Lightweight and simple. use simple shapes to convey the content/data included in a component.
 This excludes actionable UI elements like buttons and links.
 + Keep the shape heights consistent to keep a nice and easy to view aesthetic